Nitrux/cron-openrc/README.md

-# cron-openrc
+# Nitrux cron for OpenRC

-Service script to start cron service for OpenRC
+Service files to use cron with Nitrux.

+# Issues
+If you find problems with the contents of this repository please create an issue.

+©2025 Nitrux Latinoamericana S.C.